mohnbroetchen2/AniShare/doc/index.rst

 Persons
    responsible for the animals.
 Could be a vet or similar.
    Every animal needs to have a responsible person associated to them.
-This person then gets emailled when the animal is being claimed.
+This person then gets an email when the animal is being claimed.
 .. image:: img/admin_persons.png